 - To be assertive means that we’re honest with ourselves about our own values and willing to act according to them.

 - More specifically, assertive communication means that we’re willing and able to express our wants and feelings directly and respectfully.

 - Less helpful styles of communication include passive communication, aggressive communication, and passive-aggressive communication.

 - Being assertive can be difficult because other people often react negatively, and we can feel afraid or uncomfortable as a result.

 - The benefits of assertiveness are almost too numerous to list, but some of the most important include increased self-confidence, lower anxiety and dependency, improved relationships, and less resentment toward others.

 - Some small ways to practice being more assertive include making decisions despite not being totally sure, saying no to unreasonable requests and tolerating the resulting discomfort, and asking for what you want—like a different table at a restaurant or another bag of peanuts on a plane flight.

 - Feeling guilty is not the same thing as being guilty.
-Learning to tell the difference is essentially because subtle guilt tripping is the most common reason many of us have a hard time being assertive.
+Learning to tell the difference is essential because subtle guilt-tripping is the most common reason many of us have a hard time being assertive.

 Questions?
 Comments?
 Critiques?
 I’d love to hear about them in the comments below!